Oil tumbles further as US-China trade conflict fuels recession fears

 Imports of oil, gas and refined products were given exemptions from Trump's sweeping new tariffs, but the policies could stoke inflation, slow economic growth and intensify trade disputes, weighing on oil prices.

-Federal Reserve Chair Jerome Powell said on Friday that Trump's new tariffs are "larger than expected" and the economic fallout is likely to be so, too.
+Federal Reserve Chair Jerome Powell said on Friday that Trump's new tariffs were "larger than expected" and the economic fallout was likely to be so, too.

 "This potential influx of supply, reversing cuts maintained over the past two years, represents a major shift in market dynamics and acts as a significant headwind for prices," said Sugandha Sachdeva, founder of New Delhi-based research firm SS WealthStreet.